 - Maximize all of your retirement accounts if you have the ability to do so.

-- Pay down as much debt as possible.
+- Take a close look at your current budget.
+Pay down as much debt as possible.

 - Consider purchasing supplemental coverage to assist with medical costs.